burnt-labs/xion-brale-demo/README.md

 The vault contract (`contracts/hm-vault/`) implements a non-custodial per-user savings vault on XION.
 It is part of a hybrid custody model where each user has two account types:

-- **Checking Account** (custodial) — House Money controls operations: card spending, payroll, AI auto-allocation, reversals, compliance holds.
+- **Checking Account** (custodial) — Card spending, payroll, AI auto-allocation, reversals, compliance holds.
 Implemented via XION Meta Accounts with authz grants.
 - **Vault** (non-custodial) — User-only control for long-term storage.
 Excluded from card spending, automated actions, and reversals.
 Funds sit in the vault contract and only the depositor can withdraw.

 ### Testnet Deployment